-All robots must have a stable handle to hold and to lift them.
-The handle must be easily accessible, for example on top of the robot.
-The dimensions of the handle may exceed the 22 cm height limitation, but the part of the handle that exceeds this 22 cm limit cannot be used to mount components of the robot.
+- 3.6.1 All robots must have a stable and easily noticeable handle to hold and to lift them.
+The handle must be easily accessible and allow the robot to be picked up from $22 \pm 2$ cm of height. - 3.6.2 The dimensions of the handle may exceed the 22 cm height limitation, but the part of the handle that exceeds this 22 cm limit cannot be used to mount components of the robot.